-Make the following announcement using the ne building public addr ess system, 2-way radio, telephone, or megaphone:

-YOUR ATTENTION, PLEASE.
-WE ARE EXPERIENCING AN EMERGENCY SITUATION AND NEED TO IMPLEMENT SHELTER-IN-PLACE PROCEDURES.
-STUDENTS AND STAFF ARE DIRECTED TO MOVE TO THE DESIGNATED SHELTER LOCATIONS AND SAFE AREAS.
-ALL STAFF AND STUDENTS OUTSIDE ARE TO IMMEDIATELY MOVE TO AN INSIDE ROOM.

-Order a REVERSE EVACUATION for students and staff outside to move inside the building.
+Make the following announcement using the building public address system, 2-way radio, telephone, or megaphone: TO IMF ATTENTION, PLEASE.
+WE ARE EXPERIENCING AN EMERGENCY SITUATION AND NEED PLEMENT SHELTER-IN-PLACE PROCEDURES.
+STUDENTS AND STAFF ARE DIRECTED TO TO THE DESIGNATED SHELTER LOCATIONS AND SAFE AREAS.
+ALL STAFF AND NTS OUTSIDE, ARE TO IMMEDIATELY MOVE TO AN INSIDE ROOM. " Order a REVERSE EVACUATION for students and staff outside to move inside the building.
 Use the building public address system, megaphone, 2-way radio, telephones or runners to gather staff and students inside.
 Direct staff to close all windows and doors.
 If warranted, order the shut-off of heating, ventilation and air conditioning systems to stop the inflow of outside air into the building.
-Notify district office the school is SHELTERING-IN-PLACE.

 Designate staff to monitor radio, Internet, and other media for information on incident conditions that caused the SHELTER-IN-PLACE.
 Contact and consult with public safety officials as appropriate.
 Be prepared to announce additional procedures due to changing conditions of the incident, such as DROP COVER AND HOLD or to announce an "All Clear".
-D Toachars